Horizontal or/and Vertical Format in Kayak Photography

 Calm evening with Sea Wind canoe on the Lonetree Reservoir near Loveland.
 May 2009.

-The same location and spot as above, but shot blind from over my head.
+The same location as above, but shot blind from over my head.
 I would prefer to place a horizon lower or higher in the vertical picture.
 The horizon exactly in the middle of the frame may work better in a more static horizontal composition.
 May 2009.

 Jeremy Rodgers in a wildwater racing kayak below the Plumb Ditch Dam on the South Platte River.
 March 2009.